mvysny/mvysny.github.io/_posts/2024-10-8-parallels-utm.md

 Intellij IDEA works:

 * UTM accelerated only runs Intellij in Wayland mode.
-IDEA works very well in this mode, but the update screen doesn't show anything.
-If IDEA update fails, turn off UTM acceleration.
+IDEA works very well in this mode.
 * Parallels runs Intellij in both Wayland and Xorg mode correctly.

 Parallels App Store Edition is severely crippled compared to UTM: